DeltaVZ/DevPortfolio/README.md

 ### 2. [power-profiles-enhancer](https://github.com/DeltaVZ/power-profiles-enhancer)
 **Description**: Power Profiles Enhancer is a tool designed to enhance the capabilities of the power profiles daemon on Linux systems.
 By leveraging a custom Python script and configuration through INI files, this project adds additional functionality and optimizations, allowing users to better manage power consumption based on their specific needs.

-**Technologies**: Python, virtual environment, configparser, subprocess, systemd, power-profiles-daemon
+**Technologies**: Python, Bash, venv, configparser, subprocess, systemd, power-profiles-daemon

 **Highlights**:
 - **Python**: Clean code written in Python with the use of libraries such as subprocess and configparser